ramseyjiang/go_mid_to_senior/patterns/behavioral/strategy/readme.md

 Objectives

-1. Provide a few algorithms to achieve some specific functionality.
+1. Encapsulate algorithms in separate objects to allow for dynamic and interchangeable behavior
 2. All types achieve the same functionality in a different way but the client of the strategy isn't affected.

 Pros:

-1. The main advantage of using the Strategy pattern is that it allows for the separation of concerns.
-The logic for a specific behavior can be encapsulated within a separate strategy class, making it easier to maintain and understand.
-2. Another benefit of using the Strategy pattern is that it makes it easy to change the behavior of a class at runtime.
-This can be useful in cases where the behavior of a class needs to be dynamic and can change based on user input or some other condition.
-3. The Strategy pattern also allows for the reuse of code.
-By encapsulating the logic for a specific behavior in a separate class, that class can be used in multiple places throughout the application.
+1. Promotes clean, modular, and reusable code by encapsulating algorithms in separate objects
+2. Increases flexibility by allowing the algorithm to be changed at runtime
+3. Enables better separation of concerns by isolating algorithms from the context in which they are used

 Cons:

-1. One potential drawback of using the Strategy pattern is that it can result in an increase in the number of classes in the application.
-This can make it more difficult to understand the relationships between classes and how they interact with each other.
-2. Another potential disadvantage of the Strategy pattern is that it can make the code more complex if not used correctly.
-It's important to carefully consider the design of the strategies and how they will interact with the context class.
+1. Increase the number of classes and make the code more complex
+2. Make the code harder to understand if too many strategies are used

+How to implement

+1. Define an interface that represents the algorithm you want to encapsulate.
+2. Define the methods that are needed to perform the algorithm in the above interface.
+3. Create separate structs that implement the interface, each defining a specific algorithm.
+4. The context class would then have a reference to an instance of the interface, and use it to perform the algorithm.